The best hotels in Mykonos

 September is particularly good.
 Most beach clubs still operate, restaurants are fully open, and the ferry crowds from Athens thin out significantly after the Greek school year starts.
 Delos day trips from the Old Port are less crowded too. the archaeological site there is one of the most important in Greece, and it's genuinely better without 800 people on the path.

-Mykonos's best neighborhoods
+Mykonos's best hotel regions

 Mykonos Town (Chora) is where most people should base themselves. walkable, atmospheric, and central to everything.
 If you're after beach access or privacy, Ornos and Agios Ioannis are worth the short drive.